 History of Kuchipudi Village

-It is said that every family in Kuchipudi Village has performers.
-Everyone knows Kuchipudi and they more often than not learn from their fathers.
+It is said that every family in the village has performers.
+Everyone knows this form of dance.
+They more often than not learn from their fathers.
 Yes, Kuchipudi followed a patriarchal lineage till very recently.
 All these families were Brahmin families.
-Anupama said in all there are only 13 families that form the village and all of them pursue the dance form.
+Anupama said in all there are only 13 families that form the village.
+And all of them pursue the dance form.

-Traditionally, only male dancers performed Kuchipudi.
-They would often dress as women and play those roles with an elan.
-At the Sri Siddhendra Yogi Kuchipudi Kala Peetham, you can see lots of photographs of Doyens of Kuchipudi in their female performer avatars.
+Traditionally, only male dancers performed this form of dance/performance.
+They would often dress as women and play those roles with an Elan.
+At the Sri Siddhendra Yogi Kuchipudi Kala Peetham, you can see lots of photographs of doyens of the performers in their female avatars.

-Vedanta Lakshmi Narayana Sastri who lived in early 20th CE was responsible for bringing many changes to Kuchipudi tradition.
-He introduced the dance form to women & now you can see many women performing it.
+Vedanta Lakshmi Narayana Sastri who lived in early 20th CE was responsible for bringing many changes to the tradition.
+He introduced the dance form to women.
+Now you can see many women performing it.
 He took it outside the domain of the Brahmins and opened it up to anyone who wanted to learn.

-Kuchipudi dance has 4 different parts to it:
+This dance form has 4 different parts to it:

 - Vachika i.e. Speaking